zarqman/scheddy/README.md

 * Tiny intervals are great for scheduling workload specific jobs (database field `next_run_at`).
 * Catch up missed tasks.
 Designed for environments with frequent deploys.
 Also useful in dev where the scheduler isn't always running.
 * Job-queue agnostic.
 Works great with various ActiveJob adapters and non-ActiveJob queues too.
 * Minimal dependencies.
-Uses your existing database; doesn't require Redis.
+Uses your existing database (or no database at all).
+Redis not required either.
 * Tasks and their schedules are versioned as part of your code.